 Hailed by the New York Times as “a stalwart bass-baritone with a burnished voice” and in Opera News as a “mellifluous bass-baritone [with] theatrical flair”, Adrian Rosas is an artist with “impressive experience and talent” (The Boston Globe).
-Adrian has performed with the Seattle Opera, Opera Theatre of St. Louis, Opera Saratoga, the Detroit Opera House, and more.
-As a champion of new and modern music, he has had the opportunity to work on newly written works, including Peter Ash’s The Golden Ticket, Robert Xavier Rodriguez’s Frida, Petr Kotik’s Master-Pieces, Matt Aucoin’s Whitman, and newly written works with American Lyric Theater, American Opera Projects, and the Ostrava Center for New Music.
-Equally versed in concert repertoire, he has performed as a soloist on world-renowned stages, in Carnegie Hall, Alice Tully Hall, The Kennedy Center, and The Library of Congress.
-Adrian holds a Bachelor of Music degree from Western Michigan University and a Master of Music degree from The Juilliard School.
+He has performed with the Seattle Opera, Opera Theatre of St. Louis, Opera Saratoga, and the Detroit Opera House.
+As a champion of new and modern music, Adrian has had the opportunity to work on newly written works, including Peter Ash’s The Golden Ticket, Robert Xavier Rodriguez’s Frida, Petr Kotik’s Master-Pieces, Matt Aucoin’s Whitman, and newly written works with American Lyric Theater, American Opera Projects, and the Ostrava Center for New Music.
+Equally versed in concert repertoire, he has performed as a soloist at Carnegie Hall, Alice Tully Hall, The Kennedy Center, and The Library of Congress.
+Adrian holds a Bachelor's degree from Western Michigan University and a Master’s degree from The Juilliard School.

 In addition to his career as a singer, Adrian is dedicated to education and entrepreneurship.
 He is is the Artistic Coordinator with the Moab Music Festival, an organization that produces "Music in concert with the landscape"; co-founder of Arts On Site NYC, a nonprofit arts organization dedicated to supporting the development of artists and encouraging community collaboration; co-founder of the Vocal Apprentice Program at The National Music Festival, which provides collegiate-level singers with an opportunity to study, learn, and perform with career professionals; and is on voice faculty with the California State Summer School for the Arts.